Trusted

 Join our Trading Community on Telegram

-After “The Social Network” movie thrust the Winklevoss twins into the limelight in 2010, the brothers gained fame and notoriety in the crypto space.
-The early Bitcoin investors are the founders of one of the largest cryptocurrency exchanges by trading volume, Gemini.
+After “The Social Network” movie thrust the Winklevoss twins into the limelight in 2010, the brothers soon gained fame in the crypto space as well.
+These early Bitcoin investors are the founders of one of the largest cryptocurrency exchanges by trading volume, Gemini.

 This article looks at the background of Cameron and Tyler Winklevoss, dives into the Facebook lawsuit, and discusses their transition to cryptocurrency, including their crypto ventures.